 Ken Kadoya, Andrew F. Adler, Yoshio Takashima, and Lori Graham, all at UC San Diego, and Giovanni Coppola, UCLA.

-*News Release by University of California - San Diego: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of California - San Diego).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.